 This can be the last thing you think about, as you are busy getting through the day running your business.
 However it is important to take time each week for you.
 There are small things that can make a big difference.
 And when we talk about leveraging time, this can make a positive change to your week.
-Try incorporating a few small things at first such as actually taking a lunch break away from your desk, treating yourself to a nice lunch once a week, walking to the nearest café to order coffee, buying the paper and reading it for half an hour while you're having lunch, or getting out of the office/workplace to get some fresh air when you can.
+Try incorporating a few small things at first such as actually taking a lunch break away from your desk, treating yourself to a nice lunch once a week, walking to the nearest café to order coffee, buying the paper and reading it for half an hour while vou're having lunch, or getting out of the office/workplace to get some fresh air when you can.
 This is a great way to clear your head, help with stress levels and help you to come back into the business in a positive way.
-Find what works best for you.

-Keep Up to Date with the Latest Developments
+Keep Up to Date with Technology